markgrovs/Bear-Markdown-Export/README.md

 * Keeps original modification date on export file
 * Uses rsync to only update changed files in Dropbox or OneDrive folders
 * Appends creation date to filename to avoid “title-filename-collisions”
+* "Hides” tags from being seen as H1 in other Markdown apps: .#mytag